SketchResponse/sketchresponse/docs/complex_grader.md

     msg=''
 ```

-The first thing that the grader function needs to do is format the input data so that [Grader API](https://SketchResponse.github.io/sketchresponse) methods of interest can be used to check specific features of the input data.
+The first thing that the grader function needs to do is format the input data so that [Grader Library API](https://SketchResponse.github.io/sketchresponse) methods of interest can be used to check specific features of the input data.

 As explained in the [Simple Grader Tutorial](simple_grader.md) the data is passed to the grader function as a dictionary with keys equal to the 'id' values used in the pluginconfig above so the dictionary can be directly unpacked into argument variables with the same names.